 Figure 4 Dynamic ultrasonography images of case 2.
-A: The supine position of ultrasonography confirmed expansion of the third part of the duodenal lumen and extrinsic compression of the duodenum by the SMA.
-The distance between the SMA and the Ao was narrowed to 5 mm; B: Epigastric longitudinal scan showed that the angle of SMA-Ao decreased to 18°.
+A: The supine position of ultrasonography confirmed expansion of the third part of the duodenal lumen and extrinsic compression of the duodenum by the superior mesenteric artery (SMA).
+The distance between the SMA and the aorta (Ao) was narrowed to 5 mm; B: Epigastric longitudinal scan showed that the angle of SMA-Ao decreased to 18°.
 Calcifications (arteriosclerosis) of the aorta and the root of SMA was also observed.
 SMA: Superior mesenteric artery; Ao: Aorta.